 If the ESI has made it through the four above steps, the final step is to satisfy FRE 403, which requires the balancing of the probative value against the dangers of unfair prejudice, confusion of the issues, misleading the jury, considerations of undue delay, waste of time, or the needless presentation of cumulative evidence.

-Contact our legal translation service to obtain certified translation of foreign text messages for your hearing or trial.
+Contact our legal translation service to obtain certified translation of foreign text messages and inquire about emoji translation services for your hearing or trial.